RanYang-hub/Trainable-Neural-Network-for-XOR-Problem/README.md

 3. Or run backpropagation_tb to test the backpropagation module independently

 ### Training Configuration
-You can modify the following parameters in the test bench:
+You can modify the following parameters in the top-level module (xor_nn_top.v):
-* Training mode (by modifying the train variable)
 * Learning rate (by modifying the learning_rate variable)
-* Maximum iteration count (by modifying the max_iterations variable)
 * Initial weights and bias values

+Additionally, in the test bench you can modify:
+* Training mode (by modifying the train variable in backpropagation_tb.v)
+* Maximum iteration count (by modifying the max_iterations variable in the top-level module or overriding it in the test bench)